Turkey's Oruc Reis survey vessel back near southern shore, ship tracker shows

 Turkey has also said it is open to solving issues with Greece through dialogue but had publicly rejected any pre-conditions, including Oruc Reis halting operations, ahead of negotiations.

-Defence Minister Hulusi Akar, who was visiting Antalya’s Kas district, near the Greek island of Kastellorizo, said on Sunday that Turkey was on the side of dialogue and political solution.
+Akar, who was visiting Antalya’s Kas district, near the Greek island of Kastellorizo, said that Turkey was on the side of dialogue and political solution.

-“We have always done what is required by good neighbourly relations and we expect the same from the other side,” he told reporters.
+He later told state-owned Anadolu news agency that Oruc Reis’ return did not mean Ankara had given up its rights in the area.
+“There are planned operations.
+There will be back-and-forth movements within the framework of this plan,” he said.

 Turkey says it has a legitimate claim over the area in the eastern Mediterranean.
 There is no agreement between Greece and Turkey delimiting their continental shelves, while Turkey disputes any claims by Cyprus, with which it has no diplomatic relations.